Zequez/logseq-vault/pages/Feedback As A Weapon.md

-- Feedback can be used as a weapon by Gremlin
+- Feedback can be used as a weapon by [[Gremlin]] to attempt to control the other or assert superiority.
+For this reason, it's always more reliable to make [[Proposals]] instead of using Feedback.